JFI12/techprojects.se/README.md

 ---

 ### 🌍 Goal
-Convince large companies to offer relevant projects to undergraduate engineers and ambitious high school students—
-creating company value, improving education, and fostering a tech culture where people gather in **MakerSpaces instead of bars**.
+Convince large companies to offer relevant projects to undergraduate engineers and ambitious high school students—creating company value, improving education, and fostering a tech culture where people gather in **MakerSpaces instead of bars**.

 ---